Edmund Graves Meredith Cape: Career

 He started his career as the Assistant Engineer of the Lake Superior Power Company at Sault Ste.
 Marie.
 He was promoted to chief engineer during the construction of the Canada Car Company, and afterwards practised for some years as a Civil Engineer at Montreal.
 In 1908, he founded E.G.M.
-Cape & Co., Engineers and Contractors of Montreal, which still exists today with the head office at Toronto.
+Cape & Co., Engineers and Contractors of Montreal.
 He retired as chairman of the board in 1958.
 He was a member of the Engineering Institute of Canada and of the Montreal Board of Trade.
 He was a governor of the Montreal General Hospital and the Western General Hospital.

 First World War

 In the autumn of 1915, Major Cape of the 2nd Field Regiment, Royal Canadian Artillery raised and commanded 3rd Battery, Canadian Siege Artillery and took them to Europe.
 After further training in England, in June 1916, Cape accompanied the Battery to France.
 Cape fought in the Battle of the Somme and was wounded at the Battle of Vimy Ridge.
 He was twice mentioned in Douglas Haig's Despatches for distinguished service under enemy fire.
-He was awarded the Distinguished Service Order In 1920, upon reorganization of the Canadian Militia, Lieutenant Colonel Cape was appointed Commanding Officer of the 2nd Medium Brigade, Montreal.
+He was awarded the Distinguished Service Order.
+In 1920, upon reorganization of the Canadian Militia, lieutenant colonel Cape was appointed Commanding Officer of the 2nd Medium Brigade, Montreal.